5l1v3r1/Charon/README.md

 # Charon

 Docker container for decoding TrendMicro quarantine files.
-Decode the quarantined file, zip it up, and pull it back to an analysis machine.
-Or use this container to perform some light analysis.
+Decode the quarantined file, zip it up, and pull it back to an analysis machine, or use this container to perform light analysis.

 ## QuickStart